MicrosoftDocs/windows-iotcore-docs/windows-iotcore/docs/CortanaOnIoTCore.md

 again, say "Hey Cortana" followed by your query.
 To stop Cortana, say "Hey Cortana, stop" to your microphone.

-## Make Cortana your Personal Assistant

-Cortana can be your personal assistant - to do so, you just need to sign-in with your MSA.
-If you declined to sign in when first launching Cortana, you can sign in at any time by asking Cortana a personal question.
-She will ask you to sign-in with your MSA.

-For example, "Hey Cortana, what is the traffic to my home?"
-Cortana will bring up the Sign In page.
-Follow her instructions for sign in and you will be all set up to go!

 ## Integrate Cortana in your Products

 As a OEM, if you want to build Cortana enabled products, please follow